GeekDas

 5. Eidi and Gifts

-Children often receive money or gifts called “Eidi” from elders.
+Children often receive money or gifts called “Eidi” from elders, making the day even more special for them.

 Chand Raat: The Night Before Eid

-The evening before Eid is known as Chand Raat, which literally means “night of the moon.”
-It begins when the crescent moon of Shawwal is sighted.
+The evening before Eid is known as Chand Raat, which literally means “Night of the Moon.”
+It begins when the crescent moon of Shawwal is sighted, marking the end of Ramadan.

 On this night, markets remain open late as people: